EvaBytes/EvaBytes/README.md

 ## Hi, I'm Eva! 🌱

 I am a Junior Frontend Developer.
-Yes, you got it right—a junior!
+Yes, you got it right-a junior!
 That means I still have a lot to learn, but I also have a lot to offer, right?😎 I have the knowledge, skills, and determination to keep growing, tackling challenges, and discovering new ways to build innovative solutions.

 Even more importantly, I’m passionate about learning, creating exciting projects, and pushing my limits.
 Let’s build something amazing together! 🚀